 WHAT IT IS

 Content management systems (CMS) have been with us for decades.
 These web systems allow people to update text, images, and other aspects of a website with relatively little technical training using just their web browser.
-Many types of content management systems exist, such as SharePoint or Drupal, and WordPress.
-The do-it-yourself web building systems available from SquareSpace or Shopify are also content management systems.
+Many types of content management systems exist, such as SharePoint or Drupal, or WordPress.
+The do-it-yourself web building systems available from SquareSpace or Shopify are also content management systems (both are excellent, in my opinion).

 Let’s start by explaining the difference between a website implemented with a CMS compared to a website without such a system.
 It used to be that website owners had to work with a web designer to update their website content.
 Some still do.
-I know of several major hospitals that regularly pay $450.00 to have one paragraph of content updated on their homepage.
+I know of several major facilities that regularly pay $450.00 to have one paragraph of content updated on their homepage.
 For those concerned that your web designer is expensive, compare your situation to that.
-These hospital websites are not built so that non-techies can manage the website content.
-That is perfectly fine with them because they can afford it.
-But most businesses have actual budget constraints with real consequences if that budget is exceeded.
+These websites are not built so that non-techies can manage the website content.
+That is perfectly fine with these particular clients because they can afford it.
+But most businesses have stricter budget constraints.
 This situation is where a website built with a CMS can save money (indeed, it is the impetus behind the evolution of CMS technology), but there are other costs to consider even then.

 SELF-HOSTED WORDPRESS OVERVIEW